Is There a Federal Defamation Statute of Limitations?

-Each state in the U.S. usually has its own statute of limitations, with most states limiting this to a year even though some are as long as three years.
+Each state in the U.S. usually has its statute of limitations, with most limiting to a year (some are as long as three years).

 Note that just because you live in a particular state doesn’t necessarily mean that you can or must file your defamation claim in the state.
 By working with a lawyer, sometimes the legal advice may be that you need to file the defamation lawsuit in another state.